-3.9 Convictions during any period of licence
+3.9 Convictions, Cautions and enforcement action during any period of licence

 - 3.9.1 It is essential that the public have confidence in using the taxi trade within the District.
-It is therefore necessary to ensure that joint driver licence holders have their criminal status checked at regular intervals throughout the currency of their licence as well as upon first application. - 3.9.2 The Council requires all joint driver licence holders who are arrested to report this fact to the Council within 4872 hours.
-A representative may fulfil this requirement if the licence holder is unable to. - 3.9.3 The Council requires all joint driver licence holders who are subsequently convicted or cautioned for any criminal or motoring offence during the period covered by their existing licence to report this information to the Council within 487 hoursdays of being convicted, or cautioned, or receiving a fixed penalty notice. - 3.9.4 In the case of a deferred sentence, the penalty must be disclosed to the Council within 48 hours7 days of sentencing.
-For these purposes, any offence resulting in the acceptance of a fixed penalty notice will be considered to be a conviction. - 3.9.5 Where a licensed driver is convicted, cautioned, or information considered relevant to the "fit and proper" status of the driver is provided to the Council during the licence period, the matter will be considered at the time of notification in accordance with the Relevance of Convictions for existing licence holders section of this Policy in Appendix M. - 3.9.6 Any breaches of relevant legislation or conditions attached to driver, operator and vehicle licences which may come to light following complaints, enforcement action, notification or investigations should be dealt with following the general principals detailed in Section 5 of this Policy. - 3.9.7 Any action taken in relation to the general procedure detailed in Section 5 of this Policy does not compromise the ability to supplement this action with the use of the penalty points system detailed in Appendix O.
+It is therefore necessary to ensure that driver licence holders have their criminal status checked at regular intervals throughout the currency of their licence as well as upon first application. - 3.9.2 The Council requires all driver licence holders who are arrested to report this fact to the Council within 48 hours.
+A representative may fulfil this requirement if the licence holder is unable to. - 3.9.3 The Council requires all driver licence holders who are subsequently convicted, cautioned, or receive a formal warning, or receive a fixed penalty notice for any criminal or motoring offence during the period covered by their existing licence to report this information to the Council within 48 hours of being convicted, cautioned, warned, or receiving a fixed penalty notice. - 3.9.4 In the case of a deferred sentence, the penalty must be disclosed to the Council within 48 hours of sentencing.
+For these purposes, any offence resulting in the acceptance of a fixed penalty notice will be considered to be a conviction. - 3.9.5 Where a licensed driver is convicted, cautioned, warned by the Police, or information considered relevant to the "fit and proper" status of the driver is provided to the Council during the licence period, the matter will be considered at the time of notification in accordance with the Relevance of Convictions for existing licence holders section of this Policy in Appendix M. - 3.9.6 Any breaches of relevant legislation or conditions attached to driver, operator and vehicle licences which may come to light following complaints, enforcement action, notification or investigations should also be dealt with following the general principals detailed in Section 5 of this Policy. - 3.9.7 Any action taken in relation to the general procedure detailed in Section 5 of this Policy does not compromise the ability to supplement this action with the use of the penalty points system detailed in Appendix O.